cwtools/cwtools-action/README.md

 ### changedFilesOnly (optional)

-By default will only annotate changed files, in order to annotate all files set `changedFilesOnly` input to `"0"`.
+By default will only annotate changed files in a push or a pull request.
+In order to annotate all files set `changedFilesOnly` input to `"0"`.

 ```yml
     - uses: cwtools/CWTools-action@master